OmarMontaser/Hotel-Booking-API/README.md

     npm start

-  In the nearest future I will add some more features some payment  Etc...
+  In the nearest future I will add some more features

                                                  Have Fun 😁😁